Genetic effects of non-ionizing electromagnetic fields

 Limitations

-- Genetic effects are described as depending on multiple factors (field parameters, cell type, exposure duration), implying heterogeneity across studies.
+- Effects are described as depending on field parameters, cell type, and exposure duration

 Suggested hubs